dafplant/CV/README.md

 <a href="https://sourcerer.io/dafplant"><img src="https://img.shields.io/badge/JavaScript-52%20commits-orange.svg" alt=""></a>

-Makers Academy Graduate seeking Software Development role in a dynamic, innovative environment.
+Deloitte Software Engineer seeking software development role in a dynamic, innovative environment.

+One year experience as a Deloitte consultant on software development for BMW and Jaguar Land Rover's new online eCommerce platforms.

+Makers Academy graduate 2019

-Over 9 years experience in a leading telecommunications firm, developing effective processes for this highly successful start-up.
+Nine years experience in a leading telecommunications firm, developing effective processes for a highly successful start-up.

-Academy of Contemporary Music Alumni, specialising in drumming Confident to learn new technologies and quickly understand their fundamentals.
+Confident to learn new technologies and to quickly understand their fundamentals

 ## Projects